Gurinder Sandhu

-Gurinder Singh Sandhu (born 14 June 1993) is an Australian international cricketer who plays for Queensland in Domestic cricket.
+Gurinder Singh Sandhu (born 14 June 1993) is a former Australian international cricketer who also played for New South Wales, Tasmania and Queensland in domestic cricket.
 He is the first male cricketer of Indian descent to represent Australia in an international tournament.
 (Note: Two Indian–born Caucasian Australians have previously played Test cricket for Australia, Bransby Cooper in the first ever Test match and Rex Sellers in 1964.
 Stuart Clark is also of Anglo-Indian ancestry.)

 Early life and family

 Sandhu was born in Blacktown, New South Wales.
 Coming from Indian descent, his parents emigrated to Australia in the 1980s.

 Career

 Domestic career

 Sandhu made his senior cricket debut for the Sydney Thunder in the 2011–12 Big Bash League season.
 He made his List A and First-class cricket debut for New South Wales at the end of the 2012–2013 Australian cricket season.

 In March 2013, Sandhu was voted the Australian Cricketers' Association player of the month.

 Sandhu played three games for New South Wales in the 2017–18 JLT One-Day Cup, taking 5 wickets but conceding 6.13 runs per over.
 His best performance of the tournament came against Western Australia, when he took 4 wickets for 57 runs in a 9-run loss.

 It was announced on 26 April 2018 that Sandhu had signed for Tasmania for the upcoming season, ending a five-year stint with New South Wales.
+Sandhu spent a couple of seasons with Tasmania, before moving to Queensland.

 Signed for Sussex CCC for June/July 2025.